chadakeng/AR-cannon-game/README.md

 - A "PAUSED" text is displayed.

 d.
 Game Over
-- If a player’s health reaches 0:
-- Their health text displays "You Won!" or "You Lost!" depending on the player.
+If a player’s health reaches 0, their health text displays "You Won!" or "You Lost!" depending on the player.